 The more computing power you have, the easier it becomes to solve a block and therefore get a reward.
 It is for this reason that they were created the mining pools, to carry out joint work and thus obtain a fair reward among all members for the work done.

 Joining under a pool guarantees us more possibilities to solve a block and get the reward.
-If we did it individually per user, we might never get a reward either out of sheer probability or because we had less computing power than the competition.
+If we did it on an individual per user basis, we might never get a reward either out of sheer chance or because we had less computing power than the competition.

 So partnering with other users who contribute mining machines ensures that we are more likely to get a reward.

 The reward for the miner

 Within the Bitcoin code it is established that when a block is validated, a certain amount of coins is obtained.
 Currently, 6,25 BTC is obtained for each new block validated, this is due to the third bitcoin halving that took place on May 11, 2020.
 We must bear in mind that the commissions for each of the transactions are added to this fixed amount of bitcoin.

 In addition, it is important to keep in mind that, depending on the dynamic difficulty of the blockchain, the mining of each block happens approximately every ten minutes, but the reward has not always been that, but rather has been progressively reduced as the different halvings took place. of Bitcoin, which take place approximately every four years.

 Every 210.000 blocks, the amount of bitcoin offered as a reward is cut in half, something known as halving.
 This implies that the value of each bitcoin has to increase for mining to continue to be profitable.

 What do I need to mine bitcoin?